hpfem/hermes/doc/src/hermes2d/tutorial-1/mesh.rst

     MeshView mview("Hello world!", new WinGeom(0, 0, 350, 350));
     mview.show(&mesh);

-You can initialize it by supplying the title of the window and its initial position and size (all of these parameters are optional).
 The class MeshView provides the method show() that displays a window showing the mesh:

 .. image:: 01/meshview2.png
    :align: center